Devyani Krishna: Reception

-In 1972, Richard Bartholomew, the art critic at The Times of India wrote about the rise of printmaking in India from the 1960s.
-He described Devyani as 'perhaps the maturest printmaker in India'.
-Further, he also added, "She brings both a philosophy and sensitivity to printmaking that are exceptionally rare.
+In 1972, Richard Bartholomew, the art critic at The Times of India, wrote about the rise of printmaking in India from the 1960s.
+He described Devyani as "perhaps the maturest printmaker in India".
+He added, "She brings both a philosophy and sensitivity to printmaking that are exceptionally rare.
 Her prints carry the impress of a mystique, besides being technically interesting."

 Works

 Public collections

-The artworks of Devyani are housed in the National Gallery of Modern Art, New Delhi, Delhi Art Gallery, and Waswo X. Waswo Collection to name a few.
+The artworks of Devyani are housed in the National Gallery of Modern Art, New Delhi, Delhi Art Gallery, and the Waswo X. Waswo Collection.